rice-eclipse/slonk/api.md

 {
     "message_type": "display",
     "send_time": 3133675200,
-    "message": "The weather today is expected to be mostly sunny, with a high of 73 degrees Fahrenheit.", }
+    "message": "The weather today is expected to be mostly sunny, with a high of 73 degrees Fahrenheit."
+}
 ```